CashtreeSDK/Cashtree-GameCenter/Unity/README.md

 Edit the parameters of the Cashtree script in the `Inspector menu` of the added prefab.

-Replace {PARTNER_TEST1}, {PARTNER_SECRET1} with your actual "Partner Key" and "Partner Secret".
+Replace {Your Partner Key}, {Your Partner Secret} with your actual "Partner Key" and "Partner Secret".
 If you don't know about these things, please send to email this address rnd@cashtree.id .

 ----